johnreynolds3d/NeuralNet/README.md

 ## Testing

-I've been using Valgrind to highlight potential memory issues
+I've been using Valgrind to highlight potential memory issues.

 To test with Valgrind
 ```